radiantearth/stac-api-spec/api-spec.md

 they care about.
 STAC API specifies those query parameters, and compliant servers return collections of STAC Items that match the user's preferences.

+## STAC API and STAC Core Spec

+The [STAC Core specification](stac-spec) provides most all the content of API responses - the STAC API is primarily concerned with the return of STAC [Items](stac-spec/item-spec/README.md) and [Collections](stac-spec/collection-spec/collections) through
+API's.

+This version of STAC API is intended to work with any STAC core specification version 0.9.x or 1.x.x (included betas), but is not designed to work with STAC 2.0 and above (since we use [SemVer](https://semver.org/) it may introduce backwards incompatible changes).
+The STAC API spec is released with the latest stable STAC core specification version included in the [`/stac-spec`](stac-spec/) directory as a [submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules).
+To determine which version it is just check the
+[`/stac-spec/CHANGELOG.md`](stac-spec/CHANGELOG.md) for the topmost version & release date.

 ## STAC API and OGC API - Features

-The vast majority of what STAC API does is specified in the *[OGC API - Features](https://ogcapi.ogc.org/features/)* standard ('OAFeat' for our shorthand).
+The vast majority of the STAC API mechanics are specified in the *[OGC API - Features](https://ogcapi.ogc.org/features/)* standard ('OAFeat' for our shorthand).
 STAC API is fully compliant with [OAFeat - Part 1: Core, version 1.0](http://docs.opengeospatial.org/is/17-069r3/17-069r3.html), and will be aligned with their additional extensions when they are finalized.
 Future STAC API releases will align with [upcoming versions](https://github.com/opengeospatial/ogcapi-features).